meshula/meshula.github.com/site/astro-site/src/content/papers/dialectic-of-time.md

 * Dualization and compactification provide a **computable model** for **regression, higher-order triads, and the Absolute**.
 * This framework gives a **concrete, algebraic grounding** for understanding teleology, relationality, and emptiness across Aristotle, Aquinas, and Buddhist philosophy.

-Perfect.
-Here’s a **redraft of Section 8: Higher‑Order Dialectics – “Triads of Triads” and the Absolute** in the same structured, clear style:

 ---